 We are at the mercy of the weather so please equip yourself accordingly.

-Please ensure that you fix your number on your front - if the officials don't see it you will not be credited with the lap.
+Please ensure that you fix your number on your front - if the officials don't see it you will not be credited with the lap, they will be sitting on your left as you complete your lap.

 This is an Ultra event so if you have done a marathon before this is within your capabilities.You just have to want it.